w3c/wot/testing/plan.md

 formal normative deliverables for the WoT, their correct functioning are important to the practical usage and deployment of a WoT system.

+### To Do:
-In order to test such services, a suitable network configuration needs to be established.
+   * In order to test such services, a suitable network configuration needs to be established.
    * This can be done using VLAN technology, e.g. by setting up software-defined virtual networks mimicing appropriate test configurations.
    * Enabling remote access to such virtual test networks would